 - Buy a domain name: BlueHost (about $15 per year) and GoDaddy (about $19 per year) are just some to choose from.
 Basically you’re buying your .com

 - Find a hosting site.
 I use WPEngine for how large the Nutrition Stripped site is now.
 I have thousands of images, blog posts, WooCommerce, and quite a lot going on behind the scenes!
 But if you’re looking for a blog only, you got it easy.
-I’ve used BlueHost, GoDaddy, and A Small Orange in the past when the blog was smaller.
+I’ve used BlueHost, GoDaddy, and A Small Orange in the past when the blog was smaller (though I no longer recommend A Small Orange after the site crashed while using their serice and very disappointing customer service including refusal to refund a charge after canceling service).
 I enjoyed BlueHost the most and the price point may be more reasonable if the blog is a hobby rather than part of your career choice at around $4/month.
 Some hosting sites/servers are $250 a month depending on your traffic and needs.
 When your site grows you may consider using Cloudflare and MaxCDN, which help with high traffic spikes and keeping your server strong.
 I also recommend buying your own server– dedicated server versus sharing, this is what NS does now since it’s grown and it works great!

 - Find a blog platform you enjoy: WordPress is the most used in the blogging world, followed by SquareSpace, and both great for different reasons.
 For the sake of my guide, I recommend WordPress.